LiKTOi1029/MinecraftTurtleMiner/README.md

 ## Installation

-Please either use the command `wget https://github.com/LiKTOi1029/MinecraftTurtleMiner/raw/refs/heads/main/miner.lua` OR the pastebin command
+Please use the command `wget https://github.com/LiKTOi1029/MinecraftTurtleMiner/raw/refs/heads/main/miner.lua` to obtain `miner.lua`.
-`pastebin get 8BvSBn1K miner.lua` to obtain the file.
-Make sure pastebin is not a blacklisted website in your cc tweaked settings
+This script also required another script which is also included in this repository called `RCS.lua` and it is responsible for using an X,Y,Z coordinates system without the GPS feature of cc tweaked.
+You can think of it like budget GPS for the turtle to know where it is relative to wherever you first ran RCS.
+Additionally, whatever other scripts that also use RCS are perfectly cross-compatible with other scripts using the same system.
+Simply install it by `wget https://github.com/LiKTOi1029/MinecraftTurtleMiner/raw/refs/heads/development/RCS.lua`

 ## Instructions